jan-rybizki/Chempy/README.md

 ## Compare to Chempy data
 If you want to compare your abundance model/data to Chempy paper one results, look at the [tutorial 7](https://github.com/jan-rybizki/Chempy/blob/master/tutorials/7-Acessing%20Chempy%20paper%201%20abundance%20tracks.ipynb) where the stored abundance tracks are loaded and plotted for one element.

+## Extract yield tables for chemical evolution
+If you want to use the flexible framework of Chempy to produce IMF integrated metallicity dependent yield tables for your SPH or other Chemical Evolution model you can use [tutorial 8][https://github.com/jan-rybizki/Chempy/blob/master/tutorials/8-Yield%20tables%20for%20SPH%20simulations%20and%20comparison%20to%20other%20tables.ipynb].
+You can use net or gross yields and also look at individual processes contribution to the overall SSP yield table.

 ## Attribution
 Please cite the [paper](http://adsabs.harvard.edu/abs/2017A%26A...605A..59R) when using the code in your research.